runxiyu/ibpc/lang.md

 rarely used.

 Currently, `free()` is never called, and memory is always leaked.
-Inline C or inline assmely may be used to free memory when neccessary.
+Inline C or inline assmely may be used to free memory when necessary.
 The usual considerations in use-after-free and double-free apply; it is recommended to run with `MALLOC_OPTIONS` set to `CFGJUX` on OpenBSD; see [malloc(3)](https://man.openbsd.org/malloc.3).